Yourworks like a hinge and connects your jaw to your skull. It controls your jaw and facial movements.

-You may also be experiencing TMJ disorder because of teeth grinding or even arthritis.
+You may also experience TMJ disorder if you grind your teeth (also known as) or even if you have arthritis.
 Osteoarthritis or rheumatoid arthritis can especially affect the TMJ because they cause joint inflammation and stiffness.
-Since there are many, it can be difficult determining why you’re experiencing jaw joint pain.

 Symptoms of TMJ Disorder

 If you’re experiencing any of these symptoms, we would recommend seeing an experienced Grand Rapids, MI, dentist who is knowledgeable in TMJ bite splint therapy.